 Karen’s poems have been published widely in literary journals and anthologies in the UK and USA, including Magma, Acumen, Envoi, Mslexia, Poetry News, Orbis, Obsessed with Pipework, The Interpreter’s House, Ink, Sweat & Tears, and Popshot.

-Karen is also an award-winning radio playwright.
+Karen also writes essays about exploring nature through visual impairment and her work was longlisted for the Nan Shepherd Prize in 2021, She is also an award-winning radio playwright.
 She has an MA with distinction in Creative Writing from Bath Spa University, where she lectured for three years.
 She was Roving Writer in Residence for Somerset Libraries in 2003, an initiative funded by The Arts Council.
-She lives in the New Forest National Park.
+She lives in the New Forest.

 Karen is creator of